-512.16.2 Case Management Reporting
+512.17.2 Case Management Reporting

-The case management agency will complete and submit required administrative and program reports (i.e. Case Management Agency Monthly Report and Monthly Incident Report) as requested by either BMS or the UMC.
+The case management agency will complete and submit required administrative and program reports (i.e. Case Management Agency Monthly Report) as requested by either BMS or the UMC.
 Monthly reports must be submitted by case management agencies to the UMC by the 6th business day of every month.
+The Monthly "No Incident Report" is to be entered into the WV IMS.

-512.17 PERSONAL ATTENDANT SERVICES
+512.18 PERSONAL ATTENDANT AGENCIES RESPONSIBILITIES